IN MEMORIAM: TUM Honorary Senator and University Donor Gallus Rehm

 TUM Alumni Gallus Rehm dedicated his life to the art of Civil Engineering with unabated curiosity and fascination.
 With his innovative ideas he has made a significant contribution to the reputation of his alma mater.
-Now he has also been honoured with an Order of the Holy See.
+In August 2020, Gallus Rehm passed away at the age of 95.

 A Fascination For New Directions

 Gallus Rehm’s great master at TUM was Professor Hubert Rüsch, the then holder of the Chair of Concrete Structures.
 He was a passionate advocate of new ideas regarding research goals and teaching methods that would be useful for the training of young engineers and the reconstruction of the country.
 As a student, assistant lecturer and for fourteen years as a research assistant, his mentor entrusted Gallus Rehm with solving novel construction problems and engineering challenges.

 At TUM I have received the foundation for all my scientific and practical work.

 A trailblazer in research on the corrosion properties of composite materials and on the development of unconventional building structures, Gallus Rehm was able to make a name for himself early on and was soon regarded as a proven expert.
 “Here, Professor Rüsch has shaped me both professionally and personally,” said Gallus Rehm.
 “At TUM, I have received the foundation for all my scientific and practical work.
 For that I am grateful by conviction.”